sgunadhya/blog/content/review/norse_mythology.md

 There is no higher morality, no original sin.
 The Gods are playful, sometimes peevish;
 they err, face the consequences of their actions, fight and meet their tragic ends.
 The fables are tales of deceit, follies and getting out of difficult situations.
-There is the inevitable apocalypse, but no sin, morality, redemption or judgement.
+There is the inevitable apocalypse, but no sin, morality, redemption or judgment.
 It is what it is, no-frills, absurdist, fun, tragic, bittersweet myth.

 My interest in Mythology piqued when I played the strategy game, Age of Mythology, in my teenage years.
 The game is an ultimate simulation of the clash of Titans.
-You control a Pantheon - one from Greek, Egyption and Norse, and end up playing against another Pantheon.
+You control a Pantheon - one from Greek, Egyptian and Norse, and end up playing against another Pantheon.
 Much like chess pieces, you control a civilization and wage war against the other.
 It is pure fun when a Minotaur from the Greek pantheon decimates an army of wolves led by Fenrir from the Norse Pantheon.
 The game was my gateway drug to explore comparative mythology.
 One thing